jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

 ### :alarm_clock: Activity

-Take a moment to think how you might resolve the issue with comparing a value that doesn't exist (undefined)
+Take a moment and try to address the first bullet point.
+Think how you might resolve the issue with comparing a value that doesn't exist (undefined)

 When asked slack your answer in the thread.